 Team collaboration features within project management tools include the ability to assign tasks and subtasks in a checklist format, and the ability to assign multiple employees to a singular task.
 Task prioritization features show employees which projects they should focus on first, and in-app file sharing and real-time editing make it easy for team members to collaborate on documents.

 Polling tools and online whiteboards allow team members to brainstorm and explain concepts to one another.
 They also ensure that employees feel their voices are heard in the workplace.
+They also do wonders for SaaS apps such as Fresha, the massage booking software.

 The following project management statistics highlight the importance of these team collaboration features.